Prospect House Underfloor Heating Case study

 Underfloor Heating System

-60m² Screeded ground floor - 60m² Beween joist first floor
+60m² Screeded ground floor - 60m² Between joist first floor

 Initial survey and design

-• When asked to provide a quotation for this project, we were excited to get involved.
+- When asked to provide a quotation for this Prospect House, we were excited to get involved.
 The homeowners’ primary aim was a highly energy-efficient system that delivered comfortable living temperatures.
 The ground floor would receive screed as part of the build, while the first floor already had floorboards but was accessible from below.
 With a Vaillant air‑source heat pump as the heat source, we designed the system with a 35°C flow temperature to minimise running costs.
+Case study to follow.

 Ground floor solution